Real-Time Modern C++ (C++11/14/17)

 This practical, hands-on course introduces the C++ language for use on hosted (Linux), multi-threaded embedded systems.

 The focus is on developing effective, maintainable and efficient C++ programs.
-The course covers C++11, C++14 and C++17 and where relevant refers to C++20.
+The course covers C++11, C++14 and C++17.

 Overview: